 To take advantage of a convenient home renovation loan with a bouwdepot, follow these five simple steps.

-Step 1: Speak to your mortgage adviser.
+First, speak to your mortgage adviser.
 The mortgage adviser knows about the specific requirements of each bank regarding the construction deposit.
-This should be done during your mortgage application process, although some mortgage companies will allow you to take out a bouwdepot as an increase on your mortgage post-purchase.
+Do this during your mortgage application process, although some mortgage companies allow you to take out a bouwdepot as an increase on your mortgage post-purchase.

-Step 5: Send the bills to your mortgage company (or pay and send invoices/receipts to get reimbursed).
+Fifth, send the bills to your mortgage company (or pay and send invoices/receipts for reimbursements).

 If you’re an expat looking to buy property in the Netherlands, it might be worth thinking ahead when it comes to financing home renovations and speaking to your mortgage adviser about a construction deposit.